Skip to main content

 • identify who the appropriate volunteer manager the complainant can appeal to if they’re unhappy with the process undertaken or the outcome of the complaint and how they can be contacted.

 It’s also important to contact others who have been directly involved with the complaint and share with them the outcome and recommendations where appropriate.
-You should also inform them as to who the appropriate volunteer manager is to appeal to if they’re unhappy with the process undertaken or the outcome of the complaint.
+You should also inform them as to who the appropriate Lead Volunteer or Team Leader is to appeal to if they’re unhappy with the process undertaken or the outcome of the complaint.

 Appeals